vahalan/sBITX-Manager/README.md

 Windows Install:
 ```
-Download the Windows release from https://github.com/drexjj/sBITX-Manager/releases/tag/Windows and unzip to the file to a folder of your choosing.
+Download the Windows release from [Windows Releases](https://github.com/drexjj/sBITX-Manager/releases/tag/Windows) and unzip to the file to a folder of your choosing.

 OR